australiangreens/agvrules/docs/constitution/schedule-08-eligibility-requirements.md

     1.  they have been a member of the Party or another Greens party for the last year; and

-    2.  in the case of a scheduled election in an odd year or a by-election—they have attended an election deliberation session.
+    2.  in the case of a member who is not a candidate, and a scheduled election in an odd year or a by-election—they have attended an election deliberation session.

-4. ## State Councillor
+4. ## State Councillor elected under Schedule 6

     1. In this item, ***specified person or body*** means: